Authentication

 ]

-}The exact set of scopes is deployment-dependent.
-Callers should read capabilities at startup, cache the result, and present the scopes their workload needs.
+}The exact scope set is deployment-dependent.
+Callers should read capabilities at startup, cache the result, and request only the scopes their workload needs.

-403 responses indicate the caller is authenticated but missing one or more required scopes for the specific route.
+A 403 response means the caller is authenticated but missing one or more required scopes for the route being called.

 Caller identity on every response

-Every /v1/sdk/* response includes the resolved caller under caller:
+Every authenticated /v1/sdk/* response includes the resolved caller under caller:

 {